-The Franklin School Committee transportation policy is as follows:
+Bus Passes/Pay to Ride: The Franklin School Committee transportation policy is as follows:

-All students grades K-6 who reside more than 2 miles from their assigned school are eligible for free bus transportation.

-Students in grades K-12, who do not qualify for bus transportation, may access pay to ride seats at a cost.
+- All students grades K-5 who reside more than 2 miles from their assigned school are eligible for free bus transportation. - Students who do not qualify for bus transportation may access pay to ride seats at a cost.
 There is a provision for free and reduced transportation fees for parents who meet federal income guidelines.
-This provision is explained in greater detail on the pay to ride application.

-Pay to ride options are available on a space-available basis only.
+This provision is explained in greater detail on the pay to ride application. - Pay to ride options are available on a space-available basis only.
 Pay to ride options are at the discretion of the school committee and will be reviewed annually.
 Pay to ride applications are available at the school office, online, or at the Central Office.
 Questions regarding pay to ride may be directed to Ms. Denise Johnson at (508) 553-4815.

-Bus passes are issued to each student who is eligible to ride.
+• Bus passes are issued to each student who is eligible to ride.
 Students are expected to have their bus passes every day.
 In the event it's lost, the child will be given a day's grace period and a temporary pass.
-There is a \$5.00 fee for a replacement.
+For a replacement, there is a \$5.00 fee.